derneuere/devops-exercise/README.md

 - Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
 - Create gitlab-ci.yml (build/test/deploy when new version)
 - Install MicroK8s
+- Install Dashboard
 - Configure Dockerfiles
+- Create local registry
-- Make it listen to registry
+- Make MicroK8s listen to registry
 - create fake domain names in hostfile or whatever FQDNs are (Nginx?)
 - Improve Getting Started Section